microsoft/TypeScript-Website/packages/playground-handbook/URL Structure.md

 ## URL Structures

-Because the Playground runs in an entirely virtual environment, we strive to represent all possible environmental setting inside the URL.
+Because the Playground runs in an entirely virtual environment, we strive to represent all possible environmental setting inside the URL so that you can easily share your Playground.
 This include the code, compiler flags and settings.

 The Playground supports two forms of inputs from the URL: The Hash and queries.